-THMC 115-O Massage to Special Population Credits - 3
+THMC 115 Massage to Special Populations Credits - 3

-In this course the student will develop those methods, techniques and modalities of clinical massage, which are combined to treat all kinds of conditions and diseases in persons of different age, gender and physical constitution.
-The course will also prepare the student to understand and adapt different techniques for clients with special needs due to particular physical deficiencies that may limit their capabilities, thus requiring a modified massage therapy.
-The student must complete a total of three (3) contact hours each week.
+In this course, the student will learn methods, techniques, and allied modalities of clinical massage, which are combined to treat an array of conditions and diseases in persons of different ages, gender, and physical constitution.
+The course will also prepare the student to understand, adapt and provide massage therapy modifications for clients with special needs due to specific physical restrictions that may limit their mobility.

-THMC 116-O Clinical Therapeutic Massage Seminar Credits - 2
+THMC 116 Clinical Therapeutic Massage Seminar Credits - 2

-In this course the student will review all the competencies and concepts needed to Certificate as a Massage Therapist by National Certification Board of Therapeutic Massage & Bodyworks (NCBTMB).
+In this course, the student will review all the competencies and concepts needed to become a Certified Massage Therapist by the National Certification Board of Therapeutic Massage & Bodyworks (NCBTMB).
+This course will include the discussion of the Florida Laws, Rules, and Regulations (Chapter 456 and 480, F.S. and Chapter 64 B7).

-THMC 117-O Clinical Practice Credits - 2
+THMC 117 Clinical Practice Credits - 2

-The Supervised Practicum Course constitutes the most important clinical experience in the Therapeutic Massage Technician certificate.
-In this course the student will have the opportunity to apply all the knowledge, skills and techniques acquired throughout the development of the program.
-Practicum will take place in entities or venues that meet all requisites and standards established by applicable laws, in order to be authorized to provide therapeutic massage (sports facilities, health centers, elderly centers, therapy centers, institutional activities), and will be supervised by a licensed professional in the field.
-The student must complete a total of eight (8) hours each week, distributed in two (2) of conference class and six (6) hours of practicum.
-(90 HRS)
+The Clinical Practice Course constitutes the most important clinical experience in the Massage Therapy certificate.
+In this course, the student will apply all the knowledge, skills, and techniques acquired throughout the program.
+Practicum will take place in entities or venues that meet all requisites and standards established by applicable laws, in order to be authorized to provide therapeutic massage (sports facilities, health centers, elderly centers, therapy centers, institutional activities, among others), and will be supervised by a licensed professional in the field.
+The course requires 160 practicum hours.